The morning at Casa de Luna started out with another great treat: pancakes for breakfast. (And also, coffee, for those who drink it.)

 After I had my fill of pancakes, I was ready to head back to the trail around 8.
 The complicating factor there was that I got drawn into a conversation with J Dub and Loner (the driver).
 J Dub was recounting some of his cases at the police agency in Florida he worked at.
 (Or rather, is on vacation from, until his retirement next week.)

-When that (truly fascinating) conversation wrapped up, Loner gave Camel and me a ride to the trailhead, and I got started hiking around 9 am.
-The day started off with a two mile, somewhat steep uphill through generally green mountains, before taking a much less steep path downhill almost to the same elevation I started at.
+When that (truly fascinating) conversation wrapped up, Loner gave Camel and me a ride to the trailhead, and I set off down the trail around 9 am.
+The day started off with a two mile, somewhat steep uphill through generally green mountains, before taking a much less steep path downhill almost to the same elevation I started at.)

 I took a break at the bottom of the hill, just before the start of the next one.
 It was a dry floodplain, with a fair amount of debris strewn around, but still a good location for a break: there was some shade provided by a few small trees and the hillside.
 There, I met Saunter, who evidentially has a good sense of humor.
 He found the top part of an orange-striped barrier like one might use to close a restroom, and set it up across the trail as if to mark the trail closed.
 (While I was there, one other thru-hiker and two day-hikers passed the makeshift “trail closure”, but they didn’t say anything about it.